Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 When to Make a Claim

-It’s crucial to file a claim as soon as you become aware of a flaw or problem covered by HBCF insurance.
+It's crucial to file a claim as soon as you become aware of a defect or issue covered by HBCF insurance.
 A claim may be denied or the process may become more difficult if it is delayed for too long.

 What to Do Before Making a Claim